NTSB investigating deadly plane crash near Basehor, Kansas - NewsBreak

 The pilot of the single-engine fixed wing aircraft, identified as 68-year-old Gary L. Knight, of Lansing, Kansas, was pronounced dead at the scene.

 This is a developing story.
-FOX4 will continue to keep you updated once more information becomes available both online and on FOX4 News at 9 and 10.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+FOX4 will continue to keep you updated once more information becomes available both online and on FOX4 News at 9 and 10.Watch FOX4 News live from Kansas City

 Comments / 0